Nuclear \sigma-terms and Scalar-Isoscalar WIMP-Nucleus Interactions from Lattice QCD: Light Nuclei from Lattice QCD and their -Terms

 To estimate the derivative of the nuclear binding energies with respect to the pion mass, as required in Eq.~(\ref{eg:ZNsigdefisospinbinding}) to determine the nuclear $\sigma$-terms, the finite differences between the binding energies at adjacent pion masses are formed.
 The extracted nuclear $\sigma$-terms are given in Table~\ref{tab:SigmaTerms} and are shown in Fig.~\ref{fig:SigmaB}; they take their values at the average pion mass of the interval.
-This procedure assumes that there is negligible curvature between adjacent pion masses; while we do not expect the behaviour to be purely linear, we also do not expect strong mass dependence.
+This procedure assumes that there is negligible curvature between adjacent pion masses; while purely linear behavior is not expected, strong mass dependence is also not expected, as determined from EFT and potential-model phenomenology~\cite{Beane:2002vs,Epelbaum:2002gb,Beane:2002xf,Beane:2006mx,Soto:2011tb,Flambaum:2007mj,CarrilloSerrano:2012ja,Berengut:2013nh,Epelbaum:2012iu,Epelbaum:2013wla}.
+(See below for more discussion on this point.)
 To determine the fractional contribution of the nuclear interactions to the nuclear $\sigma$-terms, $\delta\sigma_{Z,N}$, the contribution from the binding energy is divided by the contribution from non-interacting nucleons, $A \sigma_N$.
 The single-nucleon mass is known as a function of the pion mass from a broad range of lattice QCD calculations, as summarized and analyzed recently in Ref.~\cite{WalkerLoud:2008pj,Walker-Loud:2013yua}.
 Empirically, it is found that the results of lattice QCD calculations of the nucleon mass are reasonably well reproduced by a linear dependence upon the mass of the pion, $M_N = a_0 + a_1\ m_\pi$~\cite{WalkerLoud:2008pj,Walker-Loud:2013yua}, where $a_0=802(13)~{\rm MeV}$ is the value in the chiral limit, and $a_1=0.991(27)$, naively in conflict with expectations from HB$\chi$PT which does not allow for a term linear in the pion mass.
 Recent analysis of lattice calculations near the physical pion mass indicate that the next-to-leading order (NLO) expressions of HB$\chi$PT can also be fit to the lattice results (for instance, see Ref.~\cite{Bali:2012qs,Shanahan:2012wh,Alvarez-Ruso:2013fza,Durr:2011mp}), and provide a nucleon $\sigma$-term at the physical pion mass that is somewhat less than than estimate that follows from the empirical linear relation.
 Nevertheless, we conclude that the nucleon $\sigma$-term is $\sigma_N = a_1 m_\pi/2$ to a good approximation in the region of heavier pion masses where we extract the nuclear $\sigma$-terms.\footnote{The empirical fit can be augmented to include higher-order polynomial terms without significantly altering the fitted $\sigma$-term.
 We also note that a very similar, though somewhat less precise, nucleon $\sigma$-term can be extracted using only the lattice calculations for which we have results for nuclei.}

 The fractional contribution of nuclear interactions to the nuclear $\sigma$-terms of the deuteron, $^3$He and $^4$He are shown in Fig.~\ref{fig:fracSigma}.
 For each nucleus, the nuclear interactions modify the $\sigma$-term by less than $10\%$ of the impulse approximation contribution for both pion masses considered, and by less than $2\%$ at the lighter pion mass, as can be seen in Fig.~\ref{fig:dsigVA}.